 Senior citizens, aged 65 years and over as of the first day of the month in which registration for a semester occurs, who are admitted for registration, will be exempt from the payment of domestic tuition, compulsory fees and optional fees, with the exception of material costs required for Distance Education courses.
 Exemption from tuition and fees precludes senior citizens from accessing the services associated with those fees, such as Athletics.

-For classification purposes, any combination of Summer Semester credits (12 week) and Summer Session credits (six week) that total 2.00 credits or more will constitute full-time enrolment and tuition and other university fees will be charged accordingly.
+For classification purposes, any combination of Semester credits (12 week) and Session credits (six week) that total 2.00 credits or more will constitute full-time enrolment and tuition and other University fees will be charged accordingly.

 Other University Fees; Student Organization Fees; Program-Specific Fees